arimger/Unity-Editor-Toolbox/README.md

 ### Hierarchy <a name="hierarchy"></a>

 Enable and customize the presented hierarchy overlay in the **ToolboxEditorSettings**.
 Basically it provides more data about particular GameObjects directly within the Hierarchy window.
-Additionally, you can create special 'Header' objects using the '#h' prefix or Create menu: GameObject/Editor Toolbox/Hierarchy Header.
+Additionally, you can create special 'Header' objects using the '#h' prefix or Create menu: **GameObject/Editor Toolbox/Hierarchy Header** (by default created object will have **EditorOnly** tag).

 Each row can contain:
 - Scripts information